-Out of all the CFA cat shows I've been to, I never knew what was going on.
+Out of all the CFA cat shows I’ve been to, I never knew what was happening.
 I just clapped for the pretty kitties.
 This time, I figured SOME OF IT out.
-Not entirely though.
+Not entirely, though.

 So he had to go to 8 different rings with 8 different judges.
 That was spread out over 2 Days.
-4 in Saturday and 4 on Sunday.
-Although each ring has a different judge, the process is exactly the same.
+4 on Saturday and 4 on Sunday.
+Although each ring has a different judge, the process is the same.

 First, they judge the cat against anyone else in his color class.
-Maine Coons have a lot of color classes, but I was lucky enough to have another solid cat in the ring with Omega, this guy was Solid black.
-In al, 8 rings, Omega was second place in his color class.
-Black dude cleaned house on that one.
+Maine Coons have a lot of color classes, but I was lucky enough to have another solid cat in the ring with Omega; this guy was Solid black.
+In all, 8 rings, Omega was second place in his color class.
+The black dude cleaned house on that one.

 CFA Cat Show Ring [Video of Omega Being Judged]